HoneyB4dger/rover/README.md

 * `npm install`
 * `npm start`
 * Application is now running.
-To use it, start entering the Mars coordinates first then each rover you would like to add.
-To get output, exit the application
+To use it, start entering the Mars coordinates first, then position and movement of each rover.
+To get the output, exit the application

 ## Testing
 * To test `npm test`